Levelup-Banner-2.jpg

 Mentoring can be a powerful tool for personal and professional development and is a valuable way for individuals to connect with others to develop their knowledge and skills.

 This Mentorship Program is sponsored by the PMI MB Chapter and designed to enhance its participants' professional experience and development.
-In a six-month-long engagement program, it provides opportunities for junior project managers and/or project professionals (Mentee) to learn from senior project management professionals (Mentors) and other leaders.
+The six-month-long engagement program provides opportunities for junior project managers and/or project professionals (Mentees) to learn from senior project management professionals (Mentors) and other leaders.

 Participation is strictly voluntary and free of cost for chapter members in good standing.